-Job assignments range, but we strive to match students with projects that align with their strengths and career interests.
+Job assignments are varied, but we strive to match students with projects that align with their strengths and career interests.
 Some examples include:

-- Researching, analyzing, and summarizing best environmental practices at peer institutions on topics ranging from Energy & Buildings, to Waste Reduction & Diversion, Outreach & Engagement, Water Resources, Food & Dining, Purchasing, Transportation, Grounds, Open Space & Conservation and more, in order to develop and improve sustainability programs at UConn
+- Researching, analyzing, and summarizing best environmental practices at peer institutions on topics ranging from Energy & Buildings, to Climate Change, Environmental Justice, Waste Reduction & Diversion, Outreach & Engagement, Water Resources, Food & Dining, Purchasing, Transportation, Grounds, Open Space & Conservation and more, in order to develop and improve sustainability programs at UConn

 - Coordinating with other departments to implement ongoing campus sustainability outreach activities and annual events, such as EcoMadness, Earth Day Spring Fling, Green Game Day